lucasnparreira/lucasnparreira.github.io/index.md

       url: "https://linkedin.com/in/lucasnparreira"
     - label: "<i class='fab fa-twitter'></i> X (Twitter)"
       url: "https://x.com/parreira_lucas"
-excerpt: ""Software Engineer (Data) <br /> <small>
+excerpt: """
-  I am a versatile developer with a passion for building robust software and extracting value from data.
-My expertise lies in creating efficient back-end architectures plus QA Automations, and applying machine learning to solve real-world problems.</small>""
+# Software Engineer (Data) <br /> <small>I am a versatile developer with a passion for building robust software and extracting value from data.
+My expertise lies in creating efficient back-end architectures plus QA Automations, and applying machine learning to solve real-world problems.</small>"
 ---
 ### 💻 Software Engineering
 In my software journey, I focus on **reliability and scalability**.
 I believe that code is a tool for communication—both with the machine and with other developers.
 * **Core Philosophy:** Clean Code, SOLID principles, and automated testing.